Contextual Inverse Optimization: Offline and Online Learning: Introduction

 The algorithm above was constructed assuming that the initial knowledge set $C_0$ lived in a pointed cone, and enabled to highlight a first set of phenomena at play in this class of problems.
 In Section \ref{sec:algo_design_general}, we drop this assumption.
 To address this generalized version of the problem, we establish that it is possible to always maintain a subspace such that the projection of our knowledge set onto it has a bounded uncertainty angle (lives within a pointed cone).
 We then extend our algorithm to have three different kinds of periods: periods where our action is nearly optimal (no knowledge set update is needed), periods where we perform an ellipsoidal cone update, and periods where we add an extra dimension to our subspace.
 There are two new key steps in this algorithm.
 First, we need to robustify the ellipsoidal cuts to account for potential error introduced by the projection onto a subspace.
 Second, we need to construct a new ellipsoidal cone every time we increase the dimension of the subspace, and we need to argue that this new ellipsoidal cone has a bounded uncertainty angle.
 For the constructed algorithm, properly tuned, we are able to obtain a universal $\mathcal O(d^4 \ln T)$ regret bound in \Cref{theorem:regret_general_case}, regardless of the initial knowledge set, which is the main result of this paper.
-For comparison, the prior state-of-the-art algorithms and associated regret performance were presented in \cite{barmann2017emulating}, which assume the context functions are linear, and achieve regret $O(\sqrt T)$.
+For comparison, the prior state-of-the-art results (algorithms and associated performance) on the regret notion we study were presented in \cite{barmann2017emulating} and report regret $\mathcal O(\sqrt T)$, for what the authors defined there as ``solution error".

+We complement our theoretical analysis with a numerical study.
+We illustrate the performance of our algorithms on an important type of contextual optimization problem where the expert (consumer) solves a sequence of knapsack problems with features, prices and products varying over time.
+We compare the performance of our algorithms in both the pointed and the general case with the Exponential Weighs Update (EWU) presented in \cite{barmann2017emulating} and Online Gradient Descent (OGD) presented in \cite{barmann2018online}.
+We show that our algorithms enjoy good empirical performance and outperform the benchmarks in all instances tested.

 These results provide new achievability results for both the offline and the online setting, but also novel algorithmic ideas to account for the special nature of the feedback associated with optimal actions.
 We also hope that some of these ideas can be useful in tackling more general versions of the problem, such as problems with noise in the feedback.